Skip to main content

 Manual Delivery

-Examples of when to use manual delivery:
+Some examples of when to use manual delivery are the following:

-• The main branch is red and a product team believes that the breakage is unrelated to their application and feels strong pressure to ship.
+• The main branch is red and a product team believes that the breakage is unrelated to their application and feels a strong pressure to ship.

 • Shipping an application using a manual cadence.